rimi-itk/loop-profile/README.md

 Creating a pull request
 ----------

-This is the tricky part, pay close attention!
+This is the tricky part!

 1. Checkout you pull request branch: _git checkout boilerplate-pr_
 2. Pull changes from aakb-boilerplate: _git pull aakb-boilerplate development_